ebuchman/blog/content/posts/coins-history.md

 key part.
 Both Edward III of England and Philip VI of France begin minting their respective gold coins, the English noble and the French ecu a la chaise.
-While both coins were originally designed independently of the florin, over time they would come to align more directly with it (the noble would contain twice the gold of the florin, and hence the half-noble was the florin's equivalent, while the ecu a la chaise came to be the same weight as the florin).[^noble-ecu] Philip's ecu a la chaise were originally worth 1 livre tournois,[^ecu-a-la-chaise] and were used to subsidize his allies in the Netherlands (they would be cried up over the years as the unit of account devalued).
+While both coins were originally designed independently of the florin, over time they would come to align more directly with it.[^noble-ecu] Philip's ecu a la chaise were originally worth 1 livre tournois (materializing the french unit of account as a coin for the first time),[^ecu-a-la-chaise] and were used to subsidize his allies in the Netherlands.
+These ecu would be cried up over the years as the unit of account devalued.
 Edward also raised significant sums of gold florins from his Florentine bankers (who he would famously default on), used to pay for his own allies in the Netherlands.
 Thus did significant amounts of gold start to collect in the Low Countries.

-In 1360 John II of France starts minting his _ecu a cheval_, which also comes to be known as the _franc_.[^franc] It's initially valued at 1 livre tournois, and the word _franc_ comes to be a synonym for the _livre tournois_, the dominant French unit of account.
-These ecus would again come to be cried up as the unit of account devalued over time.
-In the late 15th century Louis XI starts minting the _ecu au soleil_, a variant of _ecu a la couronne_, both of which are named for the appearance of a sun.
+In 1360 John II of France started minting his _ecu a cheval_, which also came to be known as the _franc_.[^franc] It was initially valued at 1 livre tournois, and the word _franc_ became synonymous for the _livre tournois_, the dominant French unit of account.
+These ecus would also come to be cried up as the unit of account devalued over time.
+In the late 15th century Louis XI started minting the _ecu au soleil_, a variant of _ecu a la couronne_, both of which were named for the appearance of a sun.

 By the early 16th c, ecus were circulating of which 64, 65, or 66 were cut from a